apparebit/shantay/README.md

     copy of the summary statistics.
 In addition to generating an HTML report, Shantay also saves all charts as SVG graphics.

+    The HTML report includes subsections with platform-specific statistics.
+By default, Shantay automatically selects those platforms based on popularity.
+    However, if an extract was configured with the `--platform` option, Shantay uses the platforms of the extract.
+In either case, `--platform` can be used to override this default behavior.

 Unless the `--offline` option is specified, the `distill` and `summarize` tasks download daily distributions as needed.